 The most obvious choice, if you're trying to gain some of the previously discussed advantages, is to eat chilled soups.
 There are a number of chilled soups that are as delicious as they are nutritious.
 A classic one is gazpacho, a Spanish tomato-based dish.
 Yogurt-based soups that prominently feature cucumber or avocado are also popular chilled soups to try.

-We have lots more information for runners on the next page.
+We have lots more information for runners below.

 - Applegate, Liz.
 "News You Can Use."
 Runner's World.
 November 2008.
 (Aug.
 27, 2012) http://www.runnersworld.com/article/1,7120,s6-242-301--12900-0,00.html

 - Dikos, Jackie.
 "Soup's On."
 Running Times.
 (Aug.
 27, 2012) http://runningtimes.com/Article.aspx?ArticleID=18109

 - Girdwain, Jessica.
 "Bowled Over."
 Runner's World.
 Dec.
 2011.
 (Aug.
 27, 2012) http://www.runnersworld.com/article/1,7120,s6-242-301--14111-0,00.html

 - Silverstein, Clara.
 "Frozen Assets."
 Runner's World.
 Sept.
 12, 2006.
 (Aug.
 27, 2012) http://www.runnersworld.com/article/1,7120,s6-242-301--10296-0,00.html